-Decorating for the Holidays is a fun tradition, but make sure to be safe and smart about your holiday adornments.
+Decorating for the holidays is a fun tradition, but be safe and competent about your holiday adornments.

-Holiday decorations like Holiday lights and ornaments are a beautiful part of the season.
-Displays range from simple (think, Charlie Brown) to over the top (think, Clark Griswold).
-Whether you’re planning on going all out or only a simple tree, Albuquerque Plumbing Heating Cooling has some helpful advice for making your decorations safe and practical.
+Holiday lights and ornaments are a beautiful part of the season.
+Displays range from simple (think Charlie Brown) to over-the-top (think Clark Griswold).
+Whether planning on going all out or only a simple tree, Albuquerque Plumbing Heating Cooling has some helpful advice for making your decorations safe and practical.

 - Lights – consider replacing older lights.
 Not only do newer models use less energy, but they have also improved safety features

 - Tree – keep real trees watered and inspect artificial trees for damage

 - Decor – keep all decorations away from open flames and out of walkways